MeWe: Business

 The MeWe business model does not rely on advertising revenue; rather, MeWe generates revenue from MeWe Premium subscriptions and from users purchasing premium enhancements a-la-carte such as a live voice / live video calling, extra storage, custom emojis, and custom themes.

 MeWe emphasizes its commitment to privacy and remaining ad-free.
 MeWe has said they will never use cookies or spyware to generate content about users, and that it will not track user activity in any way or sell user data to a third party.
 MeWe has described itself as the "anti-Facebook" due to its focus on data privacy, lack of moderation, and simple newsfeed algorithm.
 MeWe had 20 million registered users.

 Advisors to MeWe include computer scientist Tim Berners-Lee, Apple co-founder Steve Wozniak, SumZero CEO and co-founder of HarvardConnection Divya Narendra, and filmmaker Cullen Hoback.

 In 1998, entrepreneur Mark Weinstein and Jonathan Wolfe established SuperGroups.com, a social media website.
 The site was closed by its largest investor in 2001.
 Gathering largely the same leadership team, Weinstein incorporated Sgrouples Inc. in 2011.
 MeWe was incorporated as a subsidiary of Sgrouples, and based in Culver City, California.
 Over the next six years, Sgrouples raised about $10 million from investors including lynda.com founder Lynda Weinman, fashion designer Rachel Roy, and authors Jack Canfield and Marci Shimoff.

 MeWe finished its initial financing round in July 2018 by raising $5.2 million in new funds.
 The company began work on upgrading MeWe and initiating work on an enterprise version called MeWePRO.

 In December 2019, MeWe launched "MeWe Premium", an optional $4.99 per month subscription that gives users a bundle of enhancements including: live voice / live video calling; unlimited custom themes; unlimited custom emojis and stickers; video journals for stories; 100GB of MeWe Cloud Storage; and more.

-In September 2022, CEO & Chairman Jeffrey Scott Edell of MeWe announced that it had raised $27 million in a Series A round led by private company McCourt Global, which contributed $15 million.
+In September 2022, CEO Jeffrey Scott Edell of MeWe announced that it had raised $27 million in a Series A round led by private company McCourt Global, which contributed $15 million.
 Existing investors contributed another $12 million—this round values MeWe at approximately $200 million.
 Mark Weinstein was a founder of MeWe and its CEO until April 2021.
-Jeffrey Scott Edell became the company's CEO and was named as Chairman in 2022.
+Jeffrey Scott Edell replaced him as CEO in 2021.
+Carlos Betancourt became CEO in 2025.